Copilot-Language/copilot/copilot-theorem/README.md

 *copilot-theorem* works with *pure* reals and integers.
 Thus, it is unsafe in the sense it ignores integer overflow problems and the loss of precision due to floating point arithmetic.

-The rules of translation between Copilot types and *copilot-theorem* types are defined in `Misc/Cast`.

-#### Operators

-The operators provided by `Misc.Operator` mostly consists in boolean connectors, linear operators, equality and inequality operators.
-If other operators are used in the Copilot program, they are handled using non-determinism or uninterpreted functions.

-The file `CoreUtils/Operators` contains helper functions to translate Copilot operators into *copilot-theorem* operators.

 #### The Kind2 prover